How much blood do I need to draw for genetic testing?

 Do you supply the kit needed to collect saliva or blood for testing?

 No, the lab or doctor's office you visit to have your blood drawn or saliva collected will supply the kit.
-If you have any questions or problems please contact Amy Weaver by telephone at 319-335-6623 or by e-mail.
+If you have any questions or problems please contact the MORL Admin team at email@example.com or by telephone at 319-335-6623.

 Do you give referrals for blood or saliva collection?
 Where should I go to have it done?